nilathj/mosquitto-tls/README.md

 ```

 # Open up ports on your router
+To create port forwards, add entries in your router under NAT Forwarding, Virtual Servers.

 Open up port 443 (https) to map to internal port 8123 of the PI(port your Home Assistant is running on).
 This will allow you to hit **https://homeassistantsubdomain.duckdns.org** to bring up the Home Assistant login screen.